featureform/mcp-engine/README.md

 from fake_database import Database  # Replace with your actual DB type

-from mcp.server.mcpengine import Context, MCPEngine
+from mcpengine import Context, MCPEngine

 # Create a named server
 mcp = MCPEngine("My App")